FinalBoss-Squad/Celock/README.md

-# x402 Gateway - Monetize Bot Traffic with Web3 Payments
+# Celock - Monetize Bot Traffic with Web3 Payments

 Transform unwanted bot traffic into revenue streams using **HTTP 402 Payment Required** and blockchain micropayments.
 This demo platform showcases how publishers can gate their APIs and content behind Web3 payments, allowing bots to pay for access in real-time.